WTMBerlin/Logos-and-Slides/README.md

 # slides
-Slides from all the talks and workshops at the WTM Berlin events
+WTM logos and slides from some of the talks and workshops at the WTM Berlin events